 A minimum initial deposit is required to open an MMA and balances must be maintained over a certain threshold while they are active.
 A service charge is incurred if the balance falls below that minimum amount.
 You earn dividends by maintaining your daily balance, and dividends are compounded monthly.
 If needed, you can withdraw from this account up to six times in a month.

 In terms of risk, MMAs are a secure way to save money, with deposits insured by the Federal Deposit Insurance Company (FDIC) at banks and the National Credit Union Administration (NCUA) at credit unions.
 That means your money is protected even if the issuing institution collapses.

 When should I open a Money Market account?

-MMAs are best suited for those who want to earn more interest than they would with a savings account with short-term goals in mind.
-If you’re looking to save money for a specific purchase, like a vacation or a down payment, an MMA may be a good option.
-They are not intended for long-term purposes like retirement.
+MMAs are best for people who are looking to earn more interest than they would with a savings account, particularly with short-term savings goals in mind.
+For example, if you’re looking to save money for a specific purchase, like a vacation or a down payment, an MMA may be a good option.
+MMAs are not intended for long-term financial planning.

 What are the advantages and disadvantages of a Money Market account?

 Now that you understand what an MMA is and how it works, let’s cover the pros and cons of MMAs.
 One of the biggest advantages of MMAs are the higher interest rates, which allows your money to work harder.
 Additionally, you can access your funds more easily than with a traditional savings account when needed, either through check-writing privileges or a debit card.
 Lastly, MMAs are a safe place for you to store cash while working towards a short-term savings goal because they have federal insurance protection.